 The Master of Arts program in educational policy and leadership studies with a subprogram in educational leadership requires a minimum of 36 s.h. of graduate credit.
 The program prepares individuals for appointments as school principals and for positions in area education agencies and state departments of education.
-Upon completion of this degree, students will have completed the requirements to earn a master's degree from the University of Iowa and to obtain pre-K-12 principal and pre-K-12 supervisor of special education endorsement (State of Iowa endorsement 189).
+Upon completion of this degree, students will have completed the requirements to earn a master's degree and to obtain pre-K-12 principal and pre-K-12 supervisor of special education endorsement (State of Iowa endorsement 189).
 In order to obtain the State of Iowa endorsement, an individual must have at least three years of teaching at the pre-K-12 level.

 With the aid of an advisor, each M.A. student prepares a plan of study that includes the following core requirements.

 |EPLS:6201||Foundations of School Administration||3|